 The lighthouse is well lit while the rest of the photo is in the shadows.
 Using light to frame your subject can be accomplished with sun glares, flash, or light peeking through trees.
 Depending on its usage, light can create a sense of peace and serenity as seen here, or darkness and moodiness as in the photo by Sasha Freemind above.

 I love this photo because it combines several of the methods discussed in this post, can you name those methods?

-A frame does not have to have to enclose all four sides of the photo, nor does it have to be left to right, top bottom.
+A frame does not have to enclose all four sides of the photo, nor does it need to be left to right, or top to bottom.
 In the examples below, notice how The Louvre on the left is framed by the pillars on the side as well as the buildings as they move towards the background.
 This is also a great example of leading lines.
 On the right, the dock frames the boat from front to back and gives a sense of depth to the image.